 - Sophomore standing or above at the start of the program

 - After committing to the program in late February, students will unlock directions needed to complete and submit the online application and registration on the ISI website.

 Florence, the birthplace of the Renaissance, is today one of the world's most visited sites.
 It was declared a World Heritage Site by UNESCO in 1982 and is considered one of the most beautiful cities in the world.
 Situated in beautiful Tuscany, Florence contains many museums and art galleries, as well as also being one of the top fifty fashion capitals in the world.

 This international program offers a unique opportunity for students in Business and related fields to explore the sights, sounds, history and culture of contemporary Florence while taking courses.
 Penn State students will have a once-in-a-lifetime opportunity to experience Italian life, living in apartments, visiting sites and enjoying the local cuisine.

 This program is accepted for Smeal majors seeking an International Business Minor.
 This program is also available for students who are not Smeal majors; students should have an interest in business but do not need to be a business major to apply.

 Summer: May 18 - June 30, 2023

 This program may have limited space, so we recommend that you identify an appropriate backup program and complete the Education Abroad Backup Questionnaire in your Penn State Application when applying to this program.
 Should you not be accepted for your first-choice program, you will automatically be reviewed for your backup choice.
 For help on choosing an appropriate backup, please contact your education abroad adviser.

 Program Leader Information

-All students will be enrolled in IB 399 for 3 credits, taught by Smeal faculty.
+All students will be enrolled in SCM 399 for 3 credits, taught by Smeal faculty.
 Students will also enroll in one business class (3 credits) offered by ISI Florence onsite.